vex-tournament/vex_tournament/README.md

 If you only need it for development.
 The site should now be accessible.
 However, more configuration is required to run a secure production server.

-7. Collect static files with `python3 manage.py collectstatic`.
+7. Collect static files with `python manage.py collectstatic`.
 8. Because `python manage.py runserver` is for development servers and is insecure, you should run the server with gunicorn instead.
 Run `gunicorn vex_tournament.wsgi:application --bind 0.0.0.0:8000` to start the server.
 9. The server should now be accessible at `0.0.0.0:8000`.
 In order to make it accessible from the internet, use a reverse proxy such as [nginx](https://nginx.org).
 10. The production server uses the `justfile` to start the server.
 Configure the justfile and run `just` in the project directory to easily start the server.